SAP/fundamental-styles/docs/pages/components/toolbar.md

 ### Fixed

-Developer has to set width for spacer
+To set the width of a spacer manually, pass the desired width using the `fixed` and `style` modifiers in the `fd-toolbar_spacer` class as seen below.

 {% capture toolbar %}